swcarpentry/shell-novice/_episodes/04-pipefilter.md

 Now that we know a few basic commands, we can finally look at the shell's most powerful feature: the ease with which it lets us combine existing programs in new ways.

-We'll start with the directory `shell-lesson-data/exercise-data/populations` that contains six files from the 2022 version of the Living Planet Database (LPD), which contains population time series data for 5268 species and 38427 populations, kindly provided by the [Living Planet Index](https://www.livingplanetindex.org/).
-The data have been processed for easier use in this exercise.
-(The original dataset [may be downloaded here](https://www.livingplanetindex.org/data_portal).)
+We'll start with the directory `shell-lesson-data/exercise-data/populations` that contains data extracted from the 2022 version of the Living Planet Database (LPD).
+The LPD is the basis of the [Living Planet Report 2022](https://www.wwf.org.uk/our-reports/living-planet-report-2022), reported extensively in the media, [for examnple here](https://www.bbc.co.uk/news/science-environment-46028862).

+The full LPD contains population time series data for 5268 species and 38427 populations, kindly provided by [Living Planet Index](https://www.livingplanetindex.org/).
+We have extracted a subset of data for six species and processed it for easier use in this exercise.
+(The full, original dataset [may be downloaded here](https://www.livingplanetindex.org/data_portal).)

 Following an optional convention, the `.txt` extension indicates that files are in text format.
 Each line of text gives a time series, showing variation in population size over a range of years, plus associated data such as the species name.
 Each of the six files contains all population time series in the LPD for a particular species of animal.